litestar-org/litestar/docs/usage/route-handlers.rst

 You can use both sync and async functions as the base for route handler functions, but which should you use? and when?

-If your route handler needs to perform an I/O operation (read or write data from or to a service / db etc.), the most performant solution within the scope of an ASGI application, including Starlite, is going to be by using an async solution for this purpose.
+If your route handler needs to perform an I/O operation (read or write data from or to a service / db etc.), the most performant solution within the scope of an ASGI application, including Litestar, is going to be by using an async solution for this purpose.

 The reason for this is that async code, if written correctly, is **non-blocking**.
 That is, async code can be paused and